 A helpful resource for comparing credit cards is the Canstar Credit Card Star Ratings.
 The ratings are updated each year and identify the best cards in several categories, including low rates, low fees, premium, rewards and frequent flyer.
 If you are looking for business finance, get more information in The Complete Guide to Business Loans in Australia.

 What to avoid when using a business credit card

-Although they can be convenient and simple to use, business credit cards present shortcomings for small business owners.
+Although they can be convenient and simple to use, there are drawbacks for small business owners.
 Constantly carrying a balance and using the card as a long-term finance solution, isn’t a good option.

 In addition, if you use the card for a cash advance, you will pay an even higher interest rate.
 Low rate business credit cards can be used for short-term finance needs, but it’s not generally recommended.
 In the end, how you use business credit will depend on your objectives and financial situation.
 It’s best to seek advice from a business finance professional, such as your accountant.